emiloberg/Liferay-Instant-Deploy-Theme-Changes-Gulp-Script/README.md

 * `entryPointFolderServer` - the folder path on the server where theentryPointSource is placed (on the server).

 ###Problem Solving
+##### You're getting errors in your Liferay log.
+If you're getting an error, like `Caused by: java.util.concurrent.ExecutionException: org.jruby.embed.EvalFailedException` this is most probbly because of a timing problem where Liferay tries to recompile the SCSS before the changed files are copied to your server.
+Fix by editing the `gulpfile.js` and increase `var timingDelay = 0;`.
+Try a value around `100` (milliseconds).

 #####Script crashing due to temporary files created by your editor.
 Change your Glob pattern to exclude those temporary files.
 Usually the file names of temporary files start with `#` or end with `~`.
 See the example a few lines up in this readme.